TrashCatCait/uefi-bootloader/README.md

 only git submodule update --init is technically needed.
 However recursive will ensure that any Submodules of sub modules will be downloaded and --remote just ensure you get the latest version.

 # how to make
 First you need to make gnuefi.
 So `cd gnuefi dir` then run `make` inside that folder.
-Then simply return to this repos folder and run the make command.
+Then simply return to this repos folder and run the `make` command, to create the efi bootloader.
+You may also want to compile the OVMFX64 pkg of the EDK2 submodule to make testing in VM possible for the sake of convience.